Hochschule Mittweida

 The Hochschule Mittweida (Hochschule Mittweida) is a public university of applied science located in Mittweida, Germany, founded in 1867.

 History

 The University of Applied Sciences Mittweida is the second-largest public university of applied sciences in Saxony.
 It has had almost 80,000 alumni from almost 40 countries worldwide.
-Founded in 1867 as “Technicum”, the university first served the education of machine-building engineers, and it was one of the largest private schools in Germany at the turn of the century.
-After the takeover by the National Socialists, the “Technicum” lost its status as a private school, and in 1935 became the “Engineering School Mittweida” (Ingenieurschule Mittweida).
-In the 1960s, due to the success of the electrotechnical training program, the school became the “Engineering College Mittweida”.
-In 1980, it received the right to award the academic degree of “doctor engineer”.
-In 1992, after the reunification, the college received a new start as a university of applied sciences.
+Founded in 1867 as Technicum, the university first served the education of machine-building engineers, and it was one of the largest private schools in Germany at the turn of the century.
+After the takeover by the National Socialists, the Technicum lost its status as a private school, and in 1935 became the Engineering School Mittweida (Ingenieurschule Mittweida).
+In the 1960s, due to the success of the electrotechnical training program, the school became the Engineering College Mittweida.
+In 1980, it received the right to award the academic degree of doctor engineer.
+In 1992, after reunification, the college received a new start as a university of applied sciences.